by Carolyn Thomas ♥ @HeartSisters ♥ July 29, 2018

 by Carolyn Thomas ♥ @HeartSisters

-During my heart attack, I was taken immediately from the E.R. to the O.R. for emergency treatment for a left anterior descending coronary artery that turned out to be 95% blocked.
+During my heart attack, I was taken immediately from the E.R. to the O.R. for emergency treatment for a blocked left anterior descending coronary artery.
 But, overwhelmed and terrified, I knew nothing of what was about to happen to me, even though I have a vague memory of the cardiologist explaining something to me before I was taken upstairs.

 I could see his lips moving and I could hear sounds coming out of his mouth, but he could have been speaking Swahili.
 I don’t think I was capable of comprehension at the time.
 Everything I know about surviving what’s known as the “widowmaker” heart attack, I learned much, much later.